GTBitsOfGood/bootcamp-2019/09_react/tic-tac-toe/README.md

 <h3 style="border-bottom:none">Remember to click on the Fork button before typing any code or your changes will not be saved!
 You will need to sign up for a CodePen account, if you have not done so already.</h3>

-Ensure that you see **your username** on the top left, i.e. "A Pen by [username]", and not "A PEN BY Joseph Chuang"
+Ensure that you see **your username** on the top left, i.e. "A Pen by [username]", and not "A Pen by Bits of Good"

 Before we begin our board should look like this: